melketesfay/BrowserTimer/README.md

 Feedbacks are welcome except the following misssing features i didn't implement either on purpose or didn't have time to

-> - accepting only two digit numbers
-> - number iput style
+> - iPhone display dimensions
 > - safari and firefox rendering issues

 Author &copy; Melke Tesfay